PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :raises pg.OperationalError: prepared statement does not exist

-This methods works like the :meth:`DB.query` method, except that instead of passing the SQL command, you pass the name of a prepared statement.
-If you pass an empty name, the unnamed statement will be executed.
+This methods works like the :meth:`DB.query` method, except that instead of passing the SQL command, you pass the name of an prepared statement that you have created previously using the :meth:`DB.prepare` method.

-You must have created the corresponding named or unnamed statement with the :meth:`DB.prepare` method before, otherwise an :exc:`pg.OperationalError` will be raised.
+Passing an empty string or *None* as the name will execute the unnamed statement (see warning about the limited lifetime of the unnamed statement in :meth:`DB.prepare`).

 .. versionadded:: 5.1